Fifty Shades of Grey Gardens

 2009 brought the HBO film starring Drew Barrymore and Jessica Lange as the Edies.
 Directed and co-written (with Canadian writer-director Patricia Rozema) by filmmaker Michael Sucsy, it won six Primetime Emmy awards and two Golden Globes.
 Part of the reason for this is that it was able to full explore the “backstory” the Maysles film couldn’t, flashing back and forth between Little Edie’s life as a young woman, the actual filming, and the premiere of the documentary at the 1975 New York Film Festival.

 That premiere was a signal moment in the Beale saga as Little Edie was there, standing up in the celebrity box, her arms filled with flowers which she happily tossed to the moviegoers below.
 As she was always complaining in the film of how much she was longing to “get away,” this premiere appearance supplied a real life “happy ending.”
-Edie then went on to do a nightclub act of her own devise at Reno Sweeney and led an otherwise lively existence in New York and later Florida until her death in 2002.
+Edie then went on to do a nightclub act of her own devising at Reno Sweeney and led an otherwise lively existence in New York and later Florida until her death in 2002.
 Big Edie had preceded her in 1977 — having lived just a year more after the Maysles’ film’s release.

 In 2006, Maysles made available previously unreleased footage for a special two-disc DVD edition for the Criterion Collection including a new feature titled “The Beales of Grey Gardens” assembled out of additional footage.
 It received a limited theatrical release, as well.